har-in-air/ESP32_AUTO_WATER/README.md

 Up to 30 data records can be queued in ESP32 flash.
 After 30 days, the oldest queued record will be over-written by the new data record.

-The schedule parameters (wake-up hour and minute, sensor threshold, watering time) configured via WiFi can be over-ridden by contents of a control tab in the Google Sheets document.
+Schedule parameters (daily wake-up hour and minute, sensor threshold, watering time) configured via WiFi can be over-ridden by entries in a control sheet tab in the Google document.

 <p>